Cottage cheese vs Greek yogurt for GLP-1 protein?

 - Does protein cause GLP-1 side effects?

-- How does Phaze help me hit protein every day?
+- How does Phaze help me track protein every day?

 Track every gram.
 Hit your protein target every day.

-Phaze provides general health software, not medical advice.
+Phaze is a wellness and habit-tracking app.
+It is not a medical device and does not provide medical advice, diagnosis, or treatment.
 Talk to your doctor before changing your protein intake, supplements, or training plan, especially if you have kidney disease or diabetes.